postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/ci-integrations/github-actions.md

 1. Edit the YAML file in the `.github/workflows` directory in your GitHub repository.
 1. Add the Newman configuration you copied from Postman to the YAML file:
     * Replace all instances of `$POSTMAN_API_KEY` with a valid [Postman API Key](/docs/developer/intro-api/#generating-a-postman-api-key).
 1. Commit and push the changes to your remote repository.
-This will automatically start a build in GitHub.
+1. In GitHub, open the repository from the dashboard.
+Then start a new build.
 1. To view the test results in Postman, open your API and select the **Test** tab.
 Learn more about [Viewing collection run details](#viewing-collection-run-details).

 ### Example file in the .github/workflows directory